WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT IN FLORIDA?

 This is the insurance coverage a person buys to cover them in case they screw up and hurt someone else.

-This insurance coverage covers reasonably necessary medical bills.
+This insurance coverage covers reasonably necessary medical bills after a car accident.
 It also covers lost wages, pain and suffering, and pretty much all the other damages that make up a personal injury claim.
 Both in the past and in the future.

 The bad news is that insurance companies hate paying out money.
 Many times the insurance company will try to pay out settlement money that does not even cover back medical bills.
 These companies rarely offer to pay future medical bills.